nolanlawson/emoji-picker-element/README.md

 <emoji-picker class="light"></emoji-picker>
 ```

-###### CSS variables
+##### CSS variables

-Many attributes such as colors and sizes can be styled with CSS variables.
+Most colors and sizes can be styled with CSS variables.
 For example:

 ```css
 emoji-picker {